 Review of Certified Agile Leadership Course: An Insight to Yourself & Your Company’s Ability to Change & Grow

-I’m going to start a review of this course in an unusual place, by not initially talking about the course itself.
+I’m going to start a review of this agile training course in an unusual place, by not initially talking about the course itself.
 I arrived at the building with a feeling of excitement about the topics, and also the trainer – although excitement about learning is not really difficult for me as it’s one of my passions.
 Throughout the course I was never disappointed; by the end of the course I was more even more excited and exhilarated by what I had learnt and who I had spent my time with.
 The course brought insight, knowledge, a sense of community and sharing that I have rarely experienced so quickly, and an absolute revelation on a number of topics I had been considering, reflecting and developing for a number of months.

 So what is Certified Agile Leadership?